AliTaheriNastooh/star-wars-project/README.md

 # star-wars-project
 implemet with C and C++

-you can move your spacecraft by arrow key
+You can move your spacecraft by arrow key

 if you enter the e key the change the hape of shot